Tomasalexpt30/AutonomaGPS/README.md

 </div>

-> ## Full Documentation
+## About the Project

 > This README provides a structured overview of the project.
 For a comprehensive and in-depth explanation of every technical decision, system architecture, beacon mapping, algorithm implementation, challenges faced, and future work **read the full report**:
 >
 > **[Access the Full Project Report](android/report/Report.pdf)** &nbsp;|&nbsp; **[Watch the Project Video](https://www.youtube.com/watch?v=wC5PRanA4iI)**
 >

-## About the Project

 Independent mobility in indoor environments remains a major challenge for visually impaired people, especially in complex spaces like a university campus. **Autónoma GPS** was developed in direct response to this need, in collaboration with the **Office for Inclusion and University Resilience (GIRU)** at UAL and with the direct input of a blind student from the institution itself.

 The app uses **Bluetooth Low Energy (BLE) Beacons** strategically placed across all floors of the building (Floor -1 to Floor 4) to determine the user's position in real time.
-Based on that location, the system calculates the most efficient route using **Dijkstra's Algorithm** and delivers clear, adapted audio instructions — enabling fully autonomous navigation indoors.
+Based on that location, the system calculates the most efficient route using **Dijkstra's Algorithm** and delivers clear, adapted audio instructions - enabling fully autonomous navigation indoors.

 ### Highlights
 - **38 beacons** installed across 6 floors of the UAL campus